ibm-cloud-docs/satellite/link-endpoints.md

 **Before you begin**: Install a packet capture tool, such as [`tcpdump`](https://www.tcpdump.org/){: external}, on your local machine.

 1. Get the host name and port for your endpoint in the **Address** field.
-For cloud endpoints, the host name is the {{site.data.keyword.satelliteshort}} Link connector host name.
-For location endpoints, the host name is the {{site.data.keyword.satelliteshort}} Link tunnel server host name.
+For cloud endpoints, the host name is the {{site.data.keyword.satelliteshort}} link connector host name.
+For location endpoints, the host name is the {{site.data.keyword.satelliteshort}} link tunnel server host name.
    ```
    ibmcloud sat endpoint ls --location <location_ID>
    ```